databrary/design/overview.md

 ## Comments

-Some pages may have comment sections open to authorized accounts.
+Some pages, including data objects and studies, have comment sections open to authorized accounts.

+## Flagging

+Ideally there will be limited curational involvement by site administrators in data and content as the population is limited and generally trustworthy.
+However, there still should be a method for people to bring moderational attention to questionable content.
+This may simply be an email/feedback interface that allows referencing specific pages.